hashi-strawb/se-onboarding-terraform-oss/README.md

 # Demonstration of Terraform OSS

+Now that you have completed the previous modules, you are now ready to perform the Terraform OSS technical tasks.
+Once you are ready, you will need to demonstrate each of the tasks to your peers.

+To make the most of this activity, be sure you can:

+* Explain what Terraform plan, apply, and destroy does.
+* Explain how Terraform knows what resources exist?
+* Review the completed technical tasks with your SE Buddy before the final demo.
+* Can you explain what you have done?

 Here is a list of tasks to complete.
 Schedule a one-hour session to include at least two of your peers (check w/ Manager on peer recommendations) to demonstrate each of the tasks below.
 1. Write code to deploy a VPC/Resource Group and EC2 instance/Azure virtual machine using the OSS CLI.
 (Choose AWS, Azure, GCP.
 Cloud doesn’t matter).
 2. Install a web server or similar software on the VM using a provisioner.